-- Only the headteacher, or a member of staff authorised by the headteacher, can carry out a search.
-The headteacher can authorise individual members of staff to search for specific items, or all items set out in the school's behaviour policy.
-For example, a member of staff may be authorised to search for stolen property and alcohol but not for weapons or drugs. - The headteacher can require a member of the security staff to undertake a search.
-If a security guard, who is not a member of the school staff, searches a pupil, this guidance should be followed and the person witnessing the search should be a permanent member of the school staff.
-The headteacher may not require any other member of staff to undertake a search if they refuse. - The headteacher should oversee the school's practice of searching to ensure that a culture of safe, proportionate and appropriate searching is maintained, which safeguards the welfare of all pupils and staff with support from the designated safeguarding lead (or deputy). - The headteacher should ensure that a sufficient number of staff are appropriately trained in how to lawfully and safely search a pupil who is not co-operating, so that these trained staff can support and advise other members of staff if this situation arises.
-However, it is vital that all staff understand their rights and the rights of the pupil who is being searched. - The designated safeguarding lead (or deputy) should be informed of any searching incidents where the member of staff had reasonable grounds to suspect a pupil was in possession of a prohibited item as listed in paragraph 3.
+- Only the Principal, or a member of staff authorised by the headteacher, can carry out a search.
+The Principal can authorise individual members of staff to search for specific items, or all items set out in the school's behaviour policy.
+For example, a member of staff may be authorised to search for stolen property and alcohol but not for weapons or drugs. - The Principal can require a member of the SLT to undertake a search.
+This guidance should be followed and a person witnessing the search should be a permanent member of the school staff.
+The Principal may not require any other member of staff to undertake a search if they refuse. - The Principal should oversee the school's practice of searching to ensure that a culture of safe, proportionate and appropriate searching is maintained, which safeguards the welfare of all pupils and staff with support from the designated safeguarding lead (or deputy). - The Principal should ensure that a sufficient number of staff are appropriately trained in how to lawfully and safely search a pupil who is not co-operating, so that these trained staff can support and advise other members of staff if this situation arises.
+However, it is vital that all staff understand their rights and the rights of the pupil who is being searched. - The designated safeguarding lead (or deputy) should be informed of any searching incidents where the member of staff had reasonable grounds to suspect a pupil was in possession of a prohibited item as listed in paragraph 3 (Searching, Screening and Confiscation guidance 2022).
 The staff member should also involve the designated safeguarding lead (or deputy) without delay if they believe that a search has revealed a safeguarding risk. - If the designated safeguarding lead (or deputy) finds evidence that any child is at risk of harm, they should make a referral to children's social care services immediately (as set out in part 1 of Keeping children safe in education).
 The designated safeguarding lead (or deputy) should then consider the circumstances of the pupil who has been searched to assess the incident against potential wider safeguarding concerns.
-See paragraphs 44-46on recording searches.
+See paragraphs 44-46 on recording searches (Searching, Screening and Confiscation guidance 2022).